renerocksai/slides/README.md

 `
 `
 `
-Empty lines are consist of a single backtick (see above) `
+Empty lines consist of a single backtick (see above)
+`
 `Bullet list:
 - first